You will know the truth and the truth will set you free

-►►► The establishment of the Pentecostal Movement pivots on the deception that the gifts of the Holy Spirit “ceased in 100 A.D. when the last apostle, John the Beloved, died.”
-By 1900, Pentecostal founders insisted that “the church” must have “a new Pentecost Revival,” or “a [second] outpouring of the Spirit as described in Acts 2; ‘evidenced’ by the speaking in tongues,” which actually ‘proves the salvation’ in Jesus Christ!
+►►► Tragically, the dawn of the Pentecostal Movement pivoted on the deception that the gifts of the Holy Spirit “ceased in 100 A.D. when the last apostle, John the Beloved, died.”
+By 1900, it’s founders insisted that “the church” must have “a new Pentecost Revival: a [second] outpouring of the Spirit as described in Acts 2; evidenced by the speaking in tongues,” which actually ‘proves the salvation’ in Jesus Christ!
 (Read what Jesus said in Mt.
 7:15-16!)

 Among true believers who still adhered to His commandment to baptise believing disciples, neither the Scriptural indwelling of the Spirit, nor the manifestation of His gifts ever ceased, (Mark 16:16-18.)
 As recorded in Hebrews chapter 11 and through the ages, sincere believers were immensely persecuted and oppressed by the Christian church system.
-During the Middle Ages, the Calvinist-Lutheran inquisitions, with the help of ruling monarchs and the Mother Church of Rome, also brutally tortured to death, hundreds at a time, those who followed Jesus through Scriptural truth, and especially in obedience to His commandment to water baptise sincere believers by submersion, (Mt.
+During the Middle Ages, the Calvinist-Lutheran inquisitions, with the help of ruling monarchs and the Mother Church of Rome, also brutally tortured to death, hundreds at a time, those who followed Jesus through His Scriptural truth, and especially because they obeyed His commandment to water baptise sincere believers by submersion, (Mt.
 28:18-20 Mt.
 3:16!)

 ►►► The continuance of the Spirit’s gifts through the ages prove that the Pentecostal Movement was not made from Biblical beginnings.
 It originated from the Holiness Movement and Methodism, where John Wesley taught “the first stage” of salvation by faith in Christ, and then the “second stage” of salvation that led to holiness and perfection, called ‘sanctification.”